 Unsure—that was the word Rose would associated with Scorpius.

 Followed shortly by Albus’s pet.

-Sudden rapping on the window made her pulse shoot, but she forced myself calm and climbed out of bed.
-A familiar head of hair stood on a ladder outside her pane, blond fringes dangling carelessly with his lashes as he waited, a smug expression resting on his face.
+Sudden rapping on the window made her pulse shoot, but she forced herself calm and climbed out of bed.
+A familiar head of hair stood on a ladder outside her pane, a smug expression resting on his face.
 She glared at him wordlessly before pulling up the glass.